nieuwsma/kli-translation-pipeline_principles-of-faith/pipeline1/AUTOGEN/chapters/chapter9_chapter_9_the_church_our_role_in_it.md

 <!-- p33 -->
 The church is described as **the Temple of God**, the dwelling place of His Spirit.
 Believers are described as living stones being built together on the foundation of the apostles and prophets, with Christ Himself as the cornerstone.
 This holy structure signifies God’s presence among His people and their role as a community of worship and prayer.
-The temple imagery underscores the importance of holiness and the church’s collective purpose in glorifying God (<span class="x-scripture" data-type="ref" data-book="1 Corinthians" data-chapter="3" data-verses="16-17" data-lang="en" data-version="NKJV">1 Corinthians 3:16-17</span>; <span class="x-scripture" data-type="ref" data-book="Ephesians" data-chapter="2" data-verses="19-22" data-lang="en" data-version="NKJV">Ephesians 2:19-22</span>; <span class="x-scripture" data-type="ref" data-book="1 Peter" data-chapter="2" data-verses="4-5" data-lang="en" data-version="NKJV">1 Peter 2:4-5</span>).
+The temple imagery underscores the importance of holiness and the church’s collective purpose in glorifying God (<span class="x-scripture" data-type="ref" data-book="1CO" data-chapter="3" data-verses="16-17" data-lang="en" data-version="NKJV">1 Corinthians 3:16-17</span>; <span class="x-scripture" data-type="ref" data-book="EPH" data-chapter="2" data-verses="19-22" data-lang="en" data-version="NKJV">Ephesians 2:19-22</span>; <span class="x-scripture" data-type="ref" data-book="1PE" data-chapter="2" data-verses="4-5" data-lang="en" data-version="NKJV">1 Peter 2:4-5</span>).

 <!-- p34 -->